A Biblical Basis for Going Vegetarian

 I found that when many of the scriptures refer to “a meat offering” or “a meat feast”, it usually means wheat or grains.
 Additionally, I found in the King James version of the Bible, that whenever the word “meat” is referenced, it doesn’t mean meat.
 Instead when you see the word “flesh”, it refers to animals.
 This was confusing to me and I had a hard time understanding the meaning at first.
 I understand the importance of course of being healthy and nourishing our bodies, but still didn’t have a full understanding of the meaning of these scriptures yet.

 All of this research brought up many thoughts for me as well.
 First, I really tend to think that there’s a reason why our bodies don’t process red meat that well.
-Dairy products as well.
+The same goes for dairy products.
 Second, through research, I’ve found that our bodies are not supposed to be able to naturally process a cow’s milk.
 If your body is easily able to process a cow’s milk, then your body has genetically mutated to adapt.
 But, even with that being so, many people are still lactose intolerant.

 Thirdly, let’s think back to Adam and Eve for a second.
 Adam and Eve had to hunt and gather for their food.
 So, from an eternal perspective and up to recently, humans had to hunt and gather their food.
 People were designed to go out and physically collect their food.
 Meat was not always available.
 We can go days without it; our bodies are kind of designed for that.